lists

 green: make it pass

-I add input
+I add 0 as input

 self.assertIsNone(a_list.append(0))